asval211/king_county_housing_data/README.md

  - **grade_bath** (grade * bathrooms).

 We saw significant improvement in this model because our train error increased to 0.74 and our test error increased to 0.739.
 Our residual model contained less outliers.
 Our bin-error model showed us less errors in all 10 bins -- 9 out of 10 bins contained errors that were less than $50,000.
 We included 20 features to get this output.

+We used data from the King_co_zipcodes.csv file and attempted to OneHotEncode the zipcodes by municipality.
+Unfortunately, this brought a 5% decrease to both our train error and test error.
+Therefore, we abandoned this model.

 Finally, we removed the poor predictors and simplify our model.
 We kept 13 features - bedrooms, bathrooms, sqft_living, floors, condition, grade, yr_built, zipcode, grade * bath, lat, waterfront, long, view - and received a train error of 0.728 and a test error of 0.733.
 Our residual model did not change, and bin-error model still showed us our errors for 9 out of 10 bins were less than $50,000, and our Q-Q Plot revealed our data was under-disperesed which means we reduced the number of outliers in our data.